 Both the Complainant and the Respondent must agree to the proposed resolution of the complaint.
 The Senior Tutor will facilitate the process of reaching agreement between the Complainant and the Respondent and will issue written confirmation of any agreed resolution(s) to the Complainant and the Respondent.

-If attempts at reaching an agreed resolution are unsuccessful the Senior Tutor shall refer the complaint for consideration under the College’s disciplinary procedures.
+If attempts at reaching an agreed resolution are unsuccessful, the Senior Tutor shall refer the complaint for consideration under the College’s disciplinary procedures.

 If there are grounds to believe that the Respondent has failed to comply with the terms of an agreed resolution, the Senior Tutor shall determine whether the complaint should be referred for consideration under the College’s disciplinary procedures.